 Lets compare the financials on each metric:

 Cost of revenues relates to the fees that these platforms need to pay to the educational partners and instructors as well as the expenses associated with the operations of the platform.
 Coursera has done better than Udemy by a few percentage point every year on this metric.
-In 2021, Coursera’s cost of sales is 41% of revenues while Udemy’s is slightly higher at 45% of the revenues of the company.
+In 2021, Coursera’s cost of sales is 40% of revenues while Udemy’s is slightly higher at 46% of the revenues of the company.

 General and administrative expenses consist primarily of personnel and personnel-related costs, including stock-based compensation and costs related to legal, finance, and human resources departments, as well as indirect taxes, professional fees, and other corporate expenses.
-On this front as well, Udemy is doing better than Courser in FY 2021.
-While for Coursera, G&A as a % of revenues is 18%, for Udemy it is lower than that at 12%.
+On this front as well, Udemy is doing better than Coursera in FY 2021.
+While for Coursera, G&A as a % of revenues is 19%, for Udemy it is lower than that at 12%.
 So Udemy scores on this front as well.

 Interestingly, both Coursera and Udemy have negative profitability margins currently.
-While given the high R&D expenses, Coursera’s FY 21 operating profit margins (EBIT %) is at -32% and Udemy is significantly better than that -11%.
+While given the high R&D expenses, Coursera’s FY 21 operating profit margins (EBIT %) is at -34% and Udemy is significantly better than that -15%.
 So there is a huge differential there in terms of the margins between the two companies.
 Udemy is a clear winner although both are at negative margins given their cost structure.
 Another point here is to note that while Udemy has improved its margins gradually from FY 2019 to FY 2021, Coursera’s margins have in fact eroded over time.

 Based on the discussion above, if we have to give a scorecard on the financial parameters to the two companies, we would conclude

-Finally, we can conclude that given the lower valuation and better financial performance of Udemy vs Coursera, Udemy is currently a better stock to own than Coursera.
 However, we still have to put a disclaimer that our analysis is purely for educational purposes and is not meant to be used for your individual trading or investing recommendation.
 We do not recommend you to take any position based on the above analysis.